gbroder24/django-the-failte-bistro/README.md

 ## Testing

-Both manual and automated testing was used during the final development phase of the project.
+Test scenarios for the Failte Bistro application were created by the Junior Full Stack Software Developer (Gary Broderick).
+User testing (by family and friends) was also executed.
+Automated testing was used during the final development phase of the project.
 For all testing, please refer to the [TESTING.md](TESTING.md) file.

 ## Deployment